jamesallardice/jslint-error-explanations/message-articles/confusing-minuses.md

 > the same magnitude but opposite sign.

-However, when the subtraction operator is used adjacent to the unary `-` operator an unforunate resemblance to the decrement operator arises.
+However, when the subtraction operator is used adjacent to the unary `-` operator an unfortunate resemblance to the decrement operator arises.
 The decrement operator, `--`, is used to subtract 1 from its operand.
 It can be used as a postfix or prefix operator which means it can appear after or before its operand.
 This makes the above example slightly confusing on first glance.